-Ron Ventola’s practice includes obtaining protection, counseling clients, negotiating agreements, and litigating disputes under the laws governing patents, trademarks, copyrights, and trade secrets.
-He has worked with a variety of technologies, ranging from mechanical fasteners to computer software for designing complex engineering systems.
+Ron Ventola's practice includes obtaining protection, counseling clients, negotiating agreements, and litigating disputes under the laws governing patents, trademarks, copyrights, and trade secrets.
+He has worked with a variety of technologies, including software, mechanical devices, and automated systems for processing mail.

 AREAS OF EXPERIENCE